CatalinIuga/Scripts/README.md

     -> python3 decCaesar.py ['text_to_decode']

 ## 3) opScanner
 Find open ports of a cetrain host.
-You can specify a certain port or scan all all possible 65535 possible ports.
+You can specify a certain port or scan all possible 65535 possible ports.
 - Usage:\
     -> python3 opScanner.py [host] [port]